-2.1 BOTTOM ASH PONDS
+2.1 Bottom Ash Ponds

-The North and South BAPs contain sluiced CCR from the wet feed process at the J.T.
+The North and South BAPs historically received sluiced CCR from the wet feed process at the J.T.
 Deely Plant.
 The BAPs were constructed by CPS Energy in 1977 as part of the original plant construction.
 The North BAP is approximately 6.1 acres in area, while the South BAP is approximately 6.8 acres.
 These BAPs are located east of the plants, adjacent to the SRH Pond.

-The BAPs began receiving CCR before October 14, 2015 and currently receive CCR.
-Hence, in accordance with 40 CFR §257.53, the BAPs are classified as active existing CCR impoundments.
+The BAPs began receiving CCR before October 14, 2015, however, the J.T.
+Deely Power Plant ceased operation at the end of December 2018 and sluiced bottom ash is no longer being received at the BAPs.
+In accordance with 40 CFR §257.53, the BAPs are classified as inactive CCR surface impoundments.

 The BAPs share a common embankment that separates the ponds.
 The ponds are reportedly lined with clay, but the thickness and hydraulic conductivity of the clay are unknown.
 One 24-inch steel pipe in each pond allows water to be returned to the plant for reuse.
 Additionally, both ponds have two discharge points.
-The discharge points consist of an outlet structure with a horizontal 12-inch steel discharge pipe at an approximate elevation of 489 feet MSL (bottom drain used to empty the pond), and a vertical 12-inch steel overflow pipe at an approximate of elevation 499 feet MSL (normal operation level pool drain).
+The discharge points consist of an outlet structure with a horizontal 12-inch steel discharge pipe at an approximate elevation of 489 feet MSL (historically used as a bottom drain to empty the pond), and a vertical 12-inch steel overflow pipe at an approximate of elevation 499 feet MSL (historically used under normal operation to maintain the operating pond level).

-The outfall structure is in one corner of each pond (northeast for North BAP and southeast for South BAP) and is partially surrounded by steel sheet piling.
+The historical outfall structure is in one corner of each pond (northeast for North BAP and southeast for South BAP) and is partially surrounded by steel sheet piling.
 The sheet piling and pond berms create an opening for water to reach the discharge pipes.
-This opening is typically protected by floating booms.
+While the BAPs were in operation, this opening was typically protected by floating booms.
 Water from these outlets discharge to Calaveras Lake through a TPDES permitted outfall.

 It is estimated that approximately 118 acre-feet is the maximum inventory of CCR to be on-site over the active life of the North and South BAPs.
 This estimate is based on a worst-case assumption of the BAPs being completely full of CCR up to the limits of the freeboard as allowed by the Inflow Flood Control Plan.

-2.2 SRH POND
+2.2 SRH Pond

 The SRH Pond contains CCR sludge from the air pollution control equipment from the plants.
-The SRH Pond includes a divider wall that can separate the pond into a north and south section.
-Each section is approximately 1.5 acres in area and is located east of the plants, adjacent to the BAPs.
+The SRH Pond was constructed as a single impoundment with a divider wall that can separate the pond into the